 - Unwanted caddies can be left at any County glass recycling drop-off or at the help desks in Central Library and Shirlington Branch Library.

 Year-round curbside yard waste collection has been in place since 2016.
 Now the County is expanding green cart pickup to include food scraps that range from fruits and vegetables to meats and dairy, peels and bones included.
 They’ll be co-collected with yard trimmings placed in the green cart either loose or in compostable bags.

 The implementation of a food scraps collection program provides the platform to increase awareness in each of our roles in reducing food waste and promoting healthy soils.
-Educational efforts would focus on preventing food waste, which could save many households money.
-Other benefits include, learning to make better use of leftovers, minimizing spoilage by storing refrigerated and perishable items properly, and most importantly, that each of us has a direct role in reducing food waste both inside and outside the home.
+The goal is to prevent food waste.
+Other benefits include learning to make better use of leftovers, minimizing spoilage by storing refrigerated and perishable items properly, and most importantly, that each of us has a direct role in reducing food waste both inside and outside the home.

 According to the EPA, some of the many benefits of reducing wasted food include:

 - Reduces methane emissions from landfills and lowers your carbon footprint.

 - Conserves energy and resources, preventing pollution involved in the growing, manufacturing, transporting, and selling food (not to mention hauling the food waste and then landfilling it).

 - Supports your community by providing donated untouched food that would have otherwise gone to waste to those who might not have a steady food supply.

 Food Waste Hierarchy

 The food waste hierarchy below identifies food management practices from most preferred to least preferred.
 Through the food scraps collection program and your help, Arlington could fully implement the Food Recovery Hierarchy.
 Our food scraps collection efforts would focus on three areas: consumer education, waste reduction and diversion, and sustainable material management (composting).